Feyerabend/vm/add/README.md

 at the level of digital circuits, allowing it to be synthesized into physical hardware on an FPGA or ASIC.

+## lambda calculus and basis for functional programming

+In our vertical quest deep into the machine but also high up into the abstrations, we will have a look at how what is called 'lambda calculus' can be represented in this case: Python.

+### 'lambda1.py' and lambda calculus

+The provided code consists of two primary components: a *compiler* that converts lambda calculus expressions into a simplified assembly language and a *virtual machine* that interprets and executes this assembly code.
+The assembly language is specifically designed to model the computational behavior of lambda calculus, which is a foundational concept in functional programming and theoretical computer science.

+#### lambda expressions and the compilation

+In lambda calculus, a lambda expression represents an *anonymous function* (no name).
+For example, the expression $\(\lambda x. x\)$ defines a function that simply returns its argument.
+In this code, lambda expressions are represented as tuples in Python.
+The compiler (`compile_expr`) translates these tuples into a sequence of assembly instructions that the virtual machine can execute.

+- *abstraction*:
+  The expression `('lambda', 'x', 'x')` is a lambda abstraction that corresponds to $\(\lambda x. x\)$.
+When the compiler encounters this expression, it generates a closure: a pair consisting of the compiled body of the lambda (in this case, `['LOAD x', 'RET']`) and an environment that will store variable bindings.

+    ```python
+    return [('CLOSURE', <body_code>, {})]
+    ```

 ..